 Joy has a Master of Music in Orchestral Performance from Manhattan School of Music and a Bachelor of Music Education from The University of Georgia.
+Her teachers were Erik Ralske of the Metropolitan Opera Orchestra, and Dr. Jean Martin-Williams at The University Of Georgia.

 Joy performs on a Ricco Kühn W293 with a large bell and a Stork CMA 14 mouthpiece.